Ma-ctrl-dot/PI4J-Arduino-I2C-Connection/README.md

 I myself had a lot of problems and issues while developing a project like described.
 So I decided to put the Code to GitHub to help other People may have problems too.

-In detail: how to send data from the Arduino (Button etc) to the Raspberry Pi, but the Raspberry Pi should work as the Master-Device on the I2C-Bus.
+In detail: how to send data from the Arduino (Button etc, in this example a 3x4 Keypad) to the Raspberry Pi, but the Raspberry Pi should work as the Master-Device on the I2C-Bus.

 You should have set up the Raspberry Pi with JDK 8.
 Do not use any newer JDK!!!
 This is because a few java files aren't available with a newer JDK, but we need them for the I2C-Bus.